-Regional Transportat ion Plan Activity Adoption Amendment Public input will be sought during development of draft document.
+Regional Transportation Plan Activity Adoption Amendment Public input will be sought during development of draft document.
 Such efforts can include but not be limited to the following: making available fact sheets and brochures, feedback forms, participating in local events, holding public meetings, posting information on the MPO's website.
 N/A Document or Amendment for Notice of formal public comment period that will last a minimum of 30 days and notice of public hearing will advertised in local print media and on MPO website.
 Comments will also be sought from participating agencies as well as from the MPOs standing and policy committees.
-Draft document is made available online at le 21 days prior adoption.
-Notice of the docume availability shall be advertised in local print media and placed on the MPO's website.
-Adoption of Final Document or Amendment 30 days after the notice of public comment period and upon holding a public hearing during the Policy Committee meeting 21 days after noticing the amendment in the local print media, and after review and recommendation from the MPO's standing committee(s), the Policy Committee shall hold Public Hearing at its regularly scheduled meeting and then take action on proposed amendment Tra ansportation Improvement Program & U nified Planning Work Program Activity Adoption Amendment Development of Draft Document or amendment Developed internally Developed internally Document or Amendment for Notice of formal public comment period that will last a minimum of 30 days and notice of public hearing will advertised in local print media and on MPO website.
+Draft document is made available online at least 21 days prior adoption.
+Notice of the documents Adoption of Final Document or Amendment 30 days after the notice of public comment period and upon holding a public hearing during the Policy Committee meeting 21 days after noticing the amendment in the local print media, and after review and recommendation from the MPO's standing committee(s), the Policy Committee shall hold a Public Hearing at its regularly scheduled meeting and then take action on proposed amendment Tra ansportation Improvement Program & U nified Planning Work Program Activity Adoption Amendment Development of Draft Document or amendment Developed internally Developed internally Document or Amendment for Notice of formal public comment period that will last a minimum of 30 days and notice of public hearing will advertised in local print media and on MPO website.
 Comments will also be sought from participating agencies as well as from the MPOs standing and policy committees.
-Draft document is made available online at le 21 days prior adoption.
-Notice of the docume availability shall be advertised in local print media and placed on the MPO's website.
-Adoption of Final Document or Amendment 30 days after the notice of public comment period and upon holding a public hearing during the Policy Committee meeting 21 days after noticing the amendment in the local print media, and after review and recommendation from the MPO's standing committee(s), the Policy Committee shall hold Public Hearing at its regularly scheduled meeting and then take action on proposed
+Draft document is made available online at least 21 days prior adoption.
+Notice of the documents availability shall be advertised in local print media and placed on the MPO's website.
+Adoption of Final Document or Amendment 30 days after the notice of public comment period and upon holding a public hearing during the Policy Committee meeting 21 days after noticing the amendment in the local print media, and after review and recommendation from the MPO's standing committee(s), the Policy Committee shall hold a Public Hearing at its regularly scheduled meeting and then take action on proposed amendment